Spain says ECB should help periphery firms get funding

 De Guindos was answering a question about possible new powers for the ECB beyond its primary mandate to ensure price stability after Prime Minister Mariano Rajoy said on Monday it should have the same powers as other major central banks.

-De Guindos said the Spanish economy would stabilize in the second half of 2013, although a sharp contraction is expected in both the first and second quarters.
+De Guindos said the Spanish economy would stabilise in the second half of 2013, although a sharp contraction is expected in both the first and second quarters.

 "What we had foreseen was a drop of 5 to 6 decimal points (of gross domestic product) in the first quarter, a slight improvement in the second quarter, a third quarter close to zero and then growth in the fourth quarter," de Guindos said.